 Requirements:

-- High school diploma or equivalent; some college preferred
+- High school diploma or equivalent required; some college coursework preferred.

 Location: Hillview Branch Library